Origami paper: Washi

-Washi (wa = Japanese and shi = paper · washi = Japanese paper) is traditionally a fine handmade thin paper coveted by artists and craftspeople.
+Washi is traditionally a fine handmade thin paper coveted by artists and craftspeople.
 Washi is made with renewable long-fibered crops and is very strong even when thin.
 Some washi does not hold a sharp fold due to the extremely long and thick fibers of the paper.
 Occasionally you will find strands of the long fibers (often kozo) in washi.
 Washi is also accepting of ink, making it easy to print on as it holds very fine detail.
 Printed washi has a unique and occasionally transparent texture.
 Washi paper is not as commonly used as kami paper in origami.

 Chiyogami / Yuzen

 Chiyogami refers to Japanese hand-screened decorative kozo washi / paper consisting of repetitive patterns.
-In Japan “Chiyo” means 1,000 Generations & “-Gami” means paper.
+“Chiyo” means 1,000 generations and "gami” means paper.
 Originally the design was applied to handmade kozo paper with wood blocks, but today most chiyogami is produced with silkscreen techniques.

 Paper was one of the major materials used in making toys and dolls.
 The brightly printed chino-gami of Edo (Tokyo) and Kyoto and the crisp strength of newly laid kozo paper were fully utilized.
 Many urban housewives and girls with the spare time for a hobby have taken up the making of sophisticated paper dolls and figurines – both traditional and modern – and provide a steady and major market for the makers of highly decorative colored papers.